ArcanaPath

 Yes or No?

-maybe.
+Maybe.
 The Hierophant tends toward a conditional yes when the conventional route is taken — and counsels seeking advice from someone experienced before deciding.

 Card combinations